sheamckenziebc/Loyalty6Website/README.md

-# Loyalty6 Energy Services Website
+# Loyalty 6 Energy Services Website

-A professional website for Loyalty6 Energy Services, an Oil and Gas Service company based in Dawson Creek, British Columbia.
+A professional website for Loyalty 6 Energy Services, an Oil and Gas Service company based in Dawson Creek, British Columbia.

 ## Overview

-This website showcases Loyalty6 Energy Services' expertise in the oil and gas industry, highlighting their services, specialties, and company information.
+This website showcases Loyalty 6 Energy Services' expertise in the oil and gas industry, highlighting their services, specialties, and company information.
 The website is designed to be responsive, modern, and user-friendly.

 ## Features